A Geometry-based Stochastic Wireless Channel Model using Channel Images: Case Study and Ray-Tracing Simulation

-In this study, we want to capture the statistical distribution of local scatters at different 2D distances between transmitters and receivers.
-In addition, we take into account different receiver heights with fixed carrier frequency.
+AS a case study, we want to capture the statistical distribution of local scatters at different 2D distances between TXs and RXs.
+In addition, we take into account different RX heights with fixed carrier frequency.
 Thus, the learning process of the statistical distribution of the data matrix $\boldsymbol{D}$ can be described as follows:

-where $\boldsymbol{\mathcal{G}}$ is any conditional generative model---WGAN-GP in our work, and $\boldsymbol{T}$ is an operator to perform image-to-data mapping process, i.e., the process from outputs of the model to the original data matrix $\boldsymbol{D}$.
+where $\mathcal{G}$ is any conditional generative model---WGAN-GP in our work, and $T$ is an operator to perform image-to-data mapping process, i.e., the process from outputs of the model to the original data matrix $\boldsymbol{D}$.
 Note that we can add more conditional variables with the functions of 2D distance dist2d and height h, e.g., 3D distances and zenith angles.
-The five discrete receiver heights, $\SI{1.6}{m}$, $\SI{30}{m}$, $\SI{60}{m}$, and $\SI{120}{m}$, are considered to model terrestrial and aerial channels simultaneously.
-The $2$D distances obtained from all the transmitter and receiver pairs are continuous values in the range of size of the network area.
+In this study, the five discrete RX heights, $\SI{1.6}{m}$, $\SI{30}{m}$, $\SI{60}{m}$, and $\SI{120}{m}$, are considered to model terrestrial and aerial channels simultaneously.
+Note that $2$D distance values obtained from all pairs of TX and RX are continuous in the range of the network area.

-\subsection{Ray-tracing simulation}
+\subsection{Ray-tracing Simulation}

-To secure channel parameter data for the aforementioned case study, we run a ray-tracing simulation in Herald Square in New New York City, which can be considered a typical dense urban area.
-We select the upper mid-band carrier frequency $\SI{12}{GHz}$, which is recognized as the promising spectrum in future networks \cite{fcc2023preliminary, fcc20236Gworkinggroup}, and all electrical properties, such as permeability and conductivity, corresponding to $\SI{12}{GHz}$, are set for each material.
+To obatain channel parameters for the case study mentioned above, we run a ray-tracing simulation in Herald Square of New York City, which can be considered a typical dense urban area.
+We select the upper midband carrier frequency $\SI{12}{GHz}$, which is recognized as the promising spectrum for future networks \cite{fcc2023preliminary, fcc20236Gworkinggroup}, and all electrical properties, such as permeability and conductivity, corresponding to $\SI{12}{GHz}$, are set for each material.
 The data from this ray-tracing simulation can be used to model integrated aerial-terrestrial wireless channels.